de-la-viz/pesticides_in_drinking_water/README.md

 The aim is to predict which water systems are likely to be subject to violations of water quality in a given year for New England.
 I will favor explanatory approach.

-**The procedure and results of this analysis are summarized in [this presentation](https://docs.google.com/presentation/d/1_BFCSApEwgKDsnK_6E4I5ZDO8wfYpLv-QmWbZlTdxt4/edit?usp=sharing)**, also found below.
+**The procedure and results are summarized in [this presentation](https://docs.google.com/presentation/d/1_BFCSApEwgKDsnK_6E4I5ZDO8wfYpLv-QmWbZlTdxt4/edit?usp=sharing)**, also found below.

 ## Code